I love Perry Noble. God has used him in my life as a friend, a coach, a cheerleader, and once as a boss.

 You see, a long, long time ago in a galaxy far, far away, I was on the Senior Management Team at NewSpring Church.

-I love that team, have a strong loyalty toward Perry, and learned a TON while serving on staff under him.
+I loved that team, I continue to have a strong loyalty toward Perry, and I learned a TON while serving on staff under him.

 Recently I was reflecting on my time in Anderson, South Carolina and came up with the Top 5 lessons that stretched and shaped me as a leader:

 4. Loyalty is Everything - Relationships are built on trust which is expressed through loyalty.
-One thing I've always loved about Team NewSpring is their strong sense of loyalty to one another.
+One thing I loved about that season at NewSpring was their strong sense of loyalty to one another.
 Loyalty means I have your back no matter what - - if I see a truck coming your way, I give you a big heads up.
 Loyalty produces staff confidence which in turn fuels bigger steps of faith together.
 If loyalty is broken on a staff, I guarantee you that the team will whither and disband.

 Case in point: the 1998 Chicago Bulls team.
 They were championship-caliber with back-to-back threepeats in the NBA.
 Sadly, upper-management (the two Jerry's) said some dumb things in the press and made some amateur moves.
 This quickly broke the Bulls' (and public's) trust.
 Within a year, their all-star team of players like Jordan, Pippen, Rodman had all disbanded.
 Disloyalty hijacked the vision and broke the team apart.
 It took Chicago over twelve years to recover from that fiasco.